wusinyee/NYSE-Pharma-Performance-LR-Model/README.md

 ```
 This structure follows best practices for organizing a data science project:

-- `data/`: Stores raw and processed data files.
+data/: Stores raw and processed data files.
-- `notebooks/`: Contains Jupyter notebooks for exploration and analysis.
+notebooks/: Contains Jupyter notebooks for exploration and analysis.
-- `src/`: Houses the main source code of the project.
+src/: Houses the main source code of the project.
-- `tests/`: Includes unit tests for different components.
+tests/: Includes unit tests for different components.
-- Root directory files for project setup and documentation.
+Root directory files for project setup and documentation.

 ## Outline
-**New York Stock Exchange Pharmaceutical Performance Linear Regression Project Outline**
+### New York Stock Exchange Pharmaceutical Performance Linear Regression Project Outline

 1. Data Collection and Preparation
    a.
 Stock Data Collection